Reasionlee/Skills/content/project/Intelligent Push of Automobile R&D Knowledge Based on Preference & User Group/index.md

 ---
 title: Intelligent Push of Automobile R&D Knowledge Based on Preference and User Group
-summary: This is my undergraduate project (thesis).
+summary: This is my undergraduate project (thesis) for Industrial Engineering.
 tags:
 - Intelligent Push
 - Knowledge Preference